satra/NiPyPe-Paper/nipype_paper.rst

 zipper.run()

 Listing 1.
-An example interface wrapping gzip command line together with example use.
-This Interface takes a file name as an input calls gzip to compress it and returns a name of a compressed file.
+An example interface wrapping the gzip command line tool and a usage example.
+This Interface takes a file name as an input, calls gzip to compress it and returns a name of the compressed output file.

 .. figure:: images/image00.png
    :align: center
    :alt:
 Figure 2.
-Simplified class hierarchy of Interfaces.
-Our framework tries to reduce code redundancy and thus make adding new interfaces easier and quicker.
-For example all functionality related to execution of command line applications is grouped in one class.
-New classes can inherit from CommandLineInterface.
-For example FSL Interfaces are essentially command lines with some extra common properties (such as setting the type of the output file by an environment variable).\ :sup:``[b] <#cmnt2>`_`\
+Simplified hierarchy of Interface classes.
+An object-oriented design is used to reduce code redundancy by defining common functionality in base classes, and makes adding new interfaces easier and quicker.
+MatlabCommand, FSLCommand and FSCommand extend the CommandLine class to provide functionality specific to executing MATLAB, FSL and FreeSurfer programs.
+The SPMCommand class defines functions that simplify wrapping SPM functionality.

 We use Enthought Traits\ :sup:``[3] <#ftnt3>`_`\  to create a formal definition for Interface inputs and outputs, to define input constraints